 Starting in August 2013, the Tate no Yuusha no Nariagari light novel adaptation began publishing.
 As of June 2019, the books were up to Volume 22.
 The release date for Shield Hero Volume 23 has not yet been announced.

 Fan-made English translation projects for the web novel were completed back in 2015.
 Also, in 2015, One Peace Books licensed the official English translation for the Shield Hero light novel series.
-Volume 14 released on October 15, 2019.
-Volume 15 is scheduled to release on December 15, 2019, while Volume 16 comes out on March 15, 2020.
+Volume 17 released in July 2020.
+Volume 18 is scheduled to release on November 12, 2020.

 Comparisons can be made between the web novel and light novels, but overall the light novel series is changing things up by taking the plot in a different direction.
 For example, the fan-favorite Mad Scientist Naofumi story arc was replaced by a different story in the light novel version.